Concurrent Process Histories and Resource Transducers: Monoidal Categories as Resource Theories

 \section{Monoidal Categories as Resource Theories}

-Symmetric strict monoidal categories can be understood as theories of resource transformation.
+Symmetric strict\footnote{We work with strict monoidal categories for the sake of convenience and readability.
+We expect the present development to apply equally well to the general case, and if pressed would appeal to the coherence theorem for monoidal categories~\cite{Mac71}.} monoidal categories can be understood as theories of resource transformation.
 Objects are interpreted as collections of resources, with $A \otimes B$ the collection consisting of both $A$ and $B$, and $I$ the empty collection.
 Arrows $f : A \to B$ are understood as ways to transform the resources of $A$ into those of $B$.
 We call symmetric strict monoidal categories \emph{resource theories} when we have this sort of interpretation in mind.

 For example, let $\mathfrak{B}$ be the free symmetric strict monoidal category with generating objects

 and with generating arrows

 subject to no equations. $\mathfrak{B}$ can be understood as a resource theory of baking bread.
 The arrow $\texttt{mix}$ represents the process of combining water and flour to form a bread dough, \texttt{knead} represents kneading dough, and \texttt{bake} represents baking dough in an oven to obtain bread (and an oven).